|Graduate Program Head||John Shingler|

 Choice of electives will be based on a plan of study worked out between the student and faculty adviser.

-A Master's paper, such as an integrative paper, project, or internship is required where the student demonstrates the capability to integrate and apply concepts, principles, analytical techniques and interpretation skills learned in the program to a real problem faced by a community or community organization.
+A Master's paper is required where the student demonstrates the capability to integrate and apply concepts, principles, analytical techniques, and interpretation skills learned in the program to a real problem faced by a community or community organization.
+The Master’s paper is completed while the student is enrolled in CEDEV 596.
+In place of the Master’s Paper, students may choose to complete a series of Comprehensive Exam essays on questions relevant to each required course.
+Students choosing to complete the Comprehensive Exam also enroll in CEDEV 596.

 There is no foreign language requirement for the degree; however, students planning to work in multi-cultural or international settings are encouraged to gain competency in an appropriate language(s).